-The practice of packing and shipping barrels to jamaica from migrants to their loved ones has been common place for years .
-But how many people stop to think that there is actually right way to pack and prepare a barrel, and what is entailed in clearing that barrel once it gets to Jamaica .
+The practice of packing and shipping barrels to Jamaica from migrants to their loved ones has been common place for years .
+But how many people stop to think that there is actually right way to pack and prepare a barrel, and what is entailed in clearing that barrel once it gets to its destination .

 So if you are shipping a barrel to Jamaica, continue reading because we have prepared a little insight into what is involved in the entire process which we hope will be useful to you.